Arq-Soft-Equipo3/insumos-medicos-api-python/README.md

 This project contains source code and supporting files for a serverless application based on Amazon AWS Lambda.

 ## Requirements
 _note: the instructions or commands are for linux based OS's.
 For Windows installation instructions check each provider site.
-Although using this may present trouble on Windows's based systemes due to Docker compatibility issues_
+Although using this may present trouble on Windows's based systems due to Docker compatibility issues_

 For this project we'll need these tools: